erubinof/GEOG418-Final-Project/README.md

 </div>
 <p style="text-align: center;"><em>Figure 4: Map of interpolated climate data across BC for November 2021-March 2022 using Kriging</em></p>

-Now we have interpolated with both IDW and Kriging, we can see some of of their benefits and drawbacks.
+Now we have interpolated with both IDW and Kriging, we can see some of their benefits and drawbacks.
 For this data, the best option to continue on with is IDW, as it seems to handle the unevenly distributed data much better than Kriging.
 In the Kriging map above, it is clear that the areas with more samples sees the most differences and IDW is able to capture some of the more localized trends in the interior of the province.
 ## Forest Pest Disturbance Events
 Moving along from the climate data, we can begin to prepare and understand our forest pest disturbance event data that we will need to conduct our analysis.
 This data was downloaded from the BC Data Catalogue.
 Each point contains the year of survey, forest health factor (disturbance agent), severity class, area, numbers of trees estimated in the spot, and host (BC Data Catalogue, 2023).
 For this project, we will filter the data to only use points that mark the year as 2022.